PacificBiosciences/vclust/README.md

 In the example above, `vclust` did not identify significant variation around `region1` and hence the extension lengths were set to 0.
 The reported extended region in column 5 is the original region itself.
-On the the other hand, the start of `region4` was extended by 72 bps, expanding coordinates of the original region from `chr10:79826383-79826404` to `chr10:79826311-79826404`.
+On the other hand, the start of `region4` was extended by 72 bps, expanding coordinates of the original region from `chr10:79826383-79826404` to `chr10:79826311-79826404`.

 ## Citation